top of page

 The Loyalties That Layer On Top

-These tensions are not problems to eliminate.
-They are features of the system.
 The work of leadership is to interpret which loyalty the moment requires, while keeping the others in view.

-What The Paradox Demands
+What This Conflict Demands

-This creates a form of leadership that is deeply interpretive.
-It requires noticing which identity to step into, which loyalty to prioritise, and which trade-off protects long-term integrity rather than short-term harmony.
+Identity and loyalty tensions reinforce each other.
+This creates a deeply interpretive form of leadership.
+One that requires noticing which identity to step into, which loyalty to prioritise, and which trade-off protects long-term integrity rather than short-term harmony.
 It also requires developing the emotional and cognitive range to move between these positions without losing clarity or credibility.

 This is the natural consequence of leading in environments where expertise, purpose, and influence are distributed rather than centralised.